ETShax/Coffeebot/README.md

 #Coffeebot
-Uses openCV2 to diagnose if there is coffee on the pot
+Uses openCV2 to diagnose if there is coffee on the pot when prompted from irc
-#Do not deploy as pybot has horrible security.
-TODO: change bot to sopel-module.
+TODO: change bot to sopel-module for added security.